 - Burns – Because of the extremely flammable nature of oil, gas, and other chemicals present at rigs, fires and explosions are not uncommon.
 When great pressure builds up, it can easily cause an explosion, create a spark, and inflict painful burns and scarring on workers in the area.
 Burns can also occur from touching toxic chemicals and substances.

 - Brain and head injuries – Oil rig workers often find themselves very high off the ground.
 Falls from these heights can cause head, brain, and spinal cord injuries that can lead to permanent damage and even paralysis.
-Workers also often suffer these injuries because falling equipment or tools strike them, or they suffer a slip or fall on slippery decks or surfaces on the rig itself.
+Workers also often suffer these injuries because falling equipment or tools strike them, or they suffer a slip or fall on slippery decks or surfaces on the ring itself.

 - Exposure to toxic fumes – Rigs are home to many toxic and volatile chemicals and substances.
 Prolonged exposure to the fumes of these substances can cause respiratory problems, brain damage, and other health conditions in workers.